mulesoft-catalyst/hashicorp-vault-connector/README.md

 ```
 ## Integration Tests

+### Prerequisites

+- Docker installed

 To execute integration tests a Java library is used [here][1] that allows to spin up a Docker container running an instance of Hashicopr Vault in DEV mode, that is, among other implications, that the connection has the TLS disabled.

 There are checks that Testcontainer library performs at initialisation and among those the memory given to the docker, to disable it follow the steps below or for further info see [here][2]

 1. create/amend a file under your userhome named `.testcontainers.properties` with the below content.

 ```
 checks.disable=true